Theoretical modeling of catalytic self-propulsion: Governing equations

 \section{Governing equations}

 One imagines a charged particle of an arbitrary shape in contact with a reservoir of 1:1 electrolyte solution of permittivity $\epsilon$, a dynamic viscosity $\eta$, and concentration $c_{\infty}$.
 The Debye length of the bulk electrolyte solution is given by $\lambda _{D}=\left( 8\pi e^{2}c_{\infty }/\epsilon k_{B}T\right) ^{-1/2}$, where $e$ is the elementary positive charge, $k_{B}$ is the Boltzmann constant, and $T$ is the temperature.
 The mobile ions should adjust to one of the classical electrostatic boundary conditions at the particle surface.
 In the self-propulsion problems the condition of a constant surface potential $\phi_s$ is normally imposed.
 The latter is motivated by analytical convenience, and also by its widely accepted physical validity for many systems (e.g. metals).
 Note that, here and below, the potentials are scaled by $k_{B}T/e$.
-In the general case a particle can release both cations and anions, and the surface fluxes of the released ions are not uniform, but are not necessarily piecewise constant.
-The emerging at surface ions diffuse towards the bulk solution.
-A corollary is the concentration gradients arising at distances comparable to the particle size.
+In the general case a particle can release both cations and anions, and the surface fluxes of the released ions are not uniform, but not necessarily piecewise constant.
+The ions emerging at the surface diffuse into the bulk solution.
+A corollary is the concentration gradient arising at distances comparable to the particle size.
 Defining $D^{+}$ and $D^{-}$ as the diffusivity of released cations and anions, one can introduce a dimensionless parameter

 If $\beta \neq 0$, in addition, an electric field is induced.
-This field slows down (speeds up) ions with greater (smaller) diffusion coefficients.
+This field slows down (speeds up) the diffusion of ions with greater (smaller) diffusion coefficients.

 The basic assumption of all analytic and numerical calculations is that for microparticles the Reynolds number is always small.
-Also, most of calculations considers that the Peclet number is small for a typical diffusivity $D^{\pm }$ of the two ion species (i.e. cations and anions).
-If so, the convective terms can be safely neglected and the Nernst-Poisson equations for the cation and anion fluxes reduce to~\cite{moran2017phoretic}
+Also, most of calculations considers that the Peclet number (Pe) is small for a typical diffusivity $D^{\pm }$ of the two ion species (i.e. cations and anions).
+The latter assumption is well justified for most experimental systems reported so far, but could certainly become unrealistic for large and fast particles (such as for example Au-Pt swimmers of $a \sim 100 \mu$m~\cite{moran2017phoretic}) or, say, when surfactants of very low diffusivity are used as a ``fuel''~\cite{maas2016swimming}.
+However, previous theoretical investigations of the role of finite Pe have concerned the release of neutral solutes~\cite{michelin2014phoretic}, but not of ions.
+By this reason, here we discuss only the classical situation of Pe $\ll 1$.
+In this case the convective terms can be safely neglected and the Nernst-Poisson equations for the cation and anion fluxes reduce to~\cite{moran2017phoretic}

 Here the coordinates are scaled by a (characteristic) particle size $a,$ and $\Phi $ is the local electric potential.
 The first term in Eq.(\ref{NP2}) represents the diffusion flux, while the second one is associated with the flux due to ion electrophoresis.